 (2017) Reference to rule exhibits were removed and the rule was amended to reference local forms.

+(2019) Conforming amendments were made to implement Director’s Form 1340.

+LOCAL RULE 3015-8: PROCEDURE FOR CHAPTER 13 DEBTORS OBTAINING CREDIT

+By consent.
+For amounts of $25,000 or less:

+the chapter 13 trustee may approve a debtor’s request to obtain credit, without an order of the Court, and the document evidencing such approval shall be filed with the Clerk of Court; or

+the debtor may file a proposed order, containing the chapter 13 trustee’s consent, for consideration by the Court.

+By motion.
+If a debtor does not obtain the consent of the trustee under subdivision (a) or if the amount exceeds $25,000, the request shall be by motion.

+Notes:

+(2019) This rule is new.

 LOCAL RULE 5075-1: DELEGATION OF NOTICING AND SERVICE OF ORDERS

 In addition to notice delegated by SC LBR 4001-1, 6004-1, and 9013-4 and pursuant to Fed.
 R. Bankr.
 P. 2002 and 3019, noticing and service of notices and orders are delegated as follows: